Kuruchy/kuruchy.github.io/_posts/2021-9-19-androids-review.md

 ### Interesting Facts

-Interesting fact, while developing the kernel (that will ship with G1) they did it in a way it actually seam to have 32Mb less memory, forcing the developers to work harder to fit all into a tighter budget.
+Interesting fact, while developing the kernel (that will ship with G1) they did it in a way it actually seems to have 32Mb less memory, forcing the developers to work harder to fit all into a tighter budget.

 Wake locks were added to the Android Linux Kernel by Arve to ensure the screen-off didn't mean completely-off

-### Favourite Quote
+### Favorite Quote
 You're telling me we have to have just as good battery life as the iPhone.
-We have this capability to run all theses apps in the background, the hardware  that we have has a bigger screen, we run background tasks, we were the first to do 3Gm and we also have a physically smaller battery.
+We have this capability to run all these apps in the background, the hardware  that we have has a bigger screen, we run background tasks, we were the first to do 3G, and we also have a physically smaller battery.

 ### Final note
 If you hate footnotes, avoid this book!